InfernalWolfX/bitburner/README.md

 # bb-external-editor

+All credit to [shyguy1412](https://github.com/shyguy1412) as they did all the work in making the template and plugins!

 This is a template for using any external editor for Bitburner.
 This Template supports JS, JSX, TS and TSX out of the box.

-## How to get started
+## How to get started (choose one method)

+### Cloning this Repo

 1. If you dont already have it installed, install [NodeJS](https://nodejs.org) v20 or newer
-1. Clone this repository
+1. Clone this repository `git clone https://github.com/shyguy1412/bb-external-editor`
-1. navigate to the template (`cd path/to/the/template`) inside your console
+1. navigate to the template inside your console `cd bb-external-editor`
 1. run `npm install` in your console to install all dependencies
 1. run `npm start` in your console to start the RemoteAPI server
 1. open Bitburner and navigate to the settings
 1. open the tab labeled 'Remote API' and enter the port '12525'
 1. press connect

+### Docker

+1. Pull the image `docker pull shyguy1412/bb-external-editor:latest`
+1. Create a folder for your scripts `mkdir scripts`
+1. Create the container `docker create --name bb-external-editor -p 12525:12525 -v ./scripts:/bb-external-editor/servers shyguy1412/bb-external-editor:latest`
+1. Start the container `docker start bb-external-editor`

+## File Hierarchy

+The destination server of your scripts is determined by their file hierarchy.
+The file hierarchy consists of a basepath (default `/servers`), a server name and the script path.
+This means a file with the path `servers/home/lib/utils.ts` will be placed on the home server, in the lib folder as utils.js while a file with the path `servers/pserv-1/hack.ts` would be placed on pserv-1 as `hack.js`.
+If a server does not exist a warning will be printed to the console.

 Now any changes made to scripts inside the server folders will automatically be uploaded to Bitburner.